 What do scaling and root planing treatments involve?

-Scaling – This procedure is usually performed with special dental instruments and may include an ultrasonic scaling tool.
-The scaling tool removes calculus and plaque from the surface of the crown and root surfaces.
+Scaling – The scaling tool removes calculus and plaque from the surface of the crown and root surfaces.

-Root Planing – This procedure is a specific treatment which serves to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
+Root Planing – Cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar is removed.
 The root of the tooth is literally smoothed in order to promote good healing.
-Having clean, smooth root surfaces helps prevent bacteria from easily colonizing in future.
+Having clean, smooth root surfaces helps prevent bacteria from easily colonizing in the future.

-During the next appointment, Dr. Klonsky and his hygienist will thoroughly examine the gums again to see how well the pockets have healed.
+During the next appointment, Dr. Klonsky will thoroughly examine the gums again to see how well the pockets have healed.
 If the gum pockets still measure more than 3mm in depth, additional and more intensive treatments may be recommended.

-If you have any concerns or questions about scaling and root planing, or periodontal disease, please ask Dr. Klonsky.
+Dr. Klonsky has been treating periodontal disease for over 30 years.
+If you have any concerns or questions about scaling and root planing or periodontal disease, you can reach us at (212)726-0917 or at email@example.com.